 Three of the main front-end languages that software developers adopt to create seamless, user-friendly websites are:

 HTML stands for Hypertext Markup Language, and it’s all about content.
 It defines the structure of the web pages that we view in our browser every time we go to Facebook, Twitter, Amazon, or any other site.
 Most importantly, it allows us to link externally to other web pages.

 Cascading Style Sheets (CSS) is the language of style.
 It allows developers to provide visual impact for websites without having to write complex HTML.
 CSS allows you to modify the elements that you’ve created in HTML and gives an insight into working with different types of fonts and other style features.
 It adds the design element to web pages and applications.

 There are many powerful back-end languages.
 Let’s have a look at two of them.

 Python is a dynamic, general-purpose language.
 It is the perfect back-end language for learning due to its simple syntax.
 Developers can use Python to build web or app prototypes for development and data analysis.
 It is a constantly evolving language thanks to its open-source nature.
 Python is a popular language among tech giants like Google, Instagram and Reddit.

 Ruby is a dynamic, open-source programming language focusing on simplicity and productivity.
 It is a popular language because it’s easy to read and write.
 In Ruby, developers can adapt all information and code to add particular properties and actions.
 It’s a flexible language; users can adjust and alter features according to their needs.
 Ruby is a developer-oriented language rather than a machine-specific language; it doesn’t restrict the coder.

-There is no real competition between front and back end development.
+There is no real competition between front and back-end development.
 Both types of developers are in high demand when it comes to job opportunities.
-However, to be equipped with both skillsets or be what is called a full-stack developer is really ideal.
-This means that all of the options combined and more should be open to you.

 Learn more about code